COVID-19 pandemic in Namibia: September 2020

 September started off with 7,692 cases of COVID-19.
 Although cases were still increasing exponentially, a slight decrease was observed in the preceding week.
 On 2 September, Khomas and Erongo regions both had 3,400+ cases.

 During the period of 2 September—12 September 2020, Khomas had 897 new cases, while Erongo only had 181 new cases. !Karas region had 100.
 By this time, it has already been established that the Khomas region; in particular Windhoek, the capital, was the hotspot of the country with the most cases and most deaths.

 The 10,000-mark was reached on 17 September 2020.

-Recoveries timeline
+Recoveries

 Before June 2020

 Cumulative figures during this period are not considered as re-infections occurred.
 At the beginning of April 2020, 3 recoveries, two of which were thought to be the first cases, were erroneously announced by the Ministry.
 "Though the two [Romanians] have recovered from all signs and symptoms they have not been cleared yet by their second test results".
 This made the 2 recoveries obsolete and only one recovery was confirmed.
 The Romanian couple, which formed part of the first 2 cases, tested positive and negative on different occasions throughout April and May and only fully recovered 79 days after their infection.
 Their respective recoveries were registered, but then revoked as they tested positive again.

 On 16 April, another recovery was announced.

 By 18 April 3 new recoveries were announced.